luckypoem/moesocks/README.md

 * Now you have a SOCKS5 proxy running inside a firewall using port `localPort`.

-* Shadowsocks compatible obfuscation can be turned on with the `-o` flag to make statistical analysis on packet length a bit more confusing.
+* SS compatible obfuscation can be turned on with the `-o` flag to make statistical analysis on packet length a bit more confusing.

 * See more options: